-This is a surprising little salad that I became addicted to during my last semester at George Mason University in Fairfax , Va.
-I found it at an Indian restaurant on campus, Indaroma, that also makes the most delicious curries — their butter chicken was another addiction of mine.
+This is a surprising little salad that I became addicted to during my last semester of college.
+I found it at an Indian restaurant on campus that also made the most delicious curries — their butter chicken was another addiction of mine.
 This Chickpea and Mango Salad is light and fresh, tart, spicy, sweet and herby.
 Really satisfying.

 I picked this salad up one night because I wanted something filling, (how embarrassing is it when your stomach growls really loud in the middle of class?), but not something that would make me so full I’d need a nap.
 I’m so glad I tried it.
 It really is filling and satisfying from the chickpeas, and it’s packed with flavor — tart from the lime, spicy from the chili pepper, and sweet from the mango.

-I spent plenty of time eating it, so I think I’ve done a pretty good job recreating it.
+I spent plenty of time eating it over the next few months, so I think I’ve done a pretty good job recreating it.
 The mint was my addition; I just thought it would be good.
 I also think some finely diced cucumber would be nice… maybe next time.
 It’s a perfect summertime salad, and would go great with pretty much anything grilled, but especially seafood or chicken.